 Richard R. Crowell has been a director since June, 2002 and chairman of the Compensation Committee since August, 2005.
 Mr. Crowell is a Managing Partner of Vance Street Capital LLC, a private equity investment firm he founded in 2007.
 Previously he was the President of Aurora Capital Group, a private equity investment firm he co-founded in 1991.
 Prior to establishing Aurora in 1991, Mr. Crowell was a Partner and President of Acadia Partners, a New York-based investment fund.
 From 1983 to 1987, he was a Managing Director, Corporate Finance for Drexel Burnham Lambert.
 He serves on the Executive Committee of the Board of Visitors for the UCLA Anderson School of Management.
-Mr. Crowell is a director of Process Fab Inc., SEMICOA Corporation, MCSC and Leading Edge Aviation Services.
-All are private companies in the business of precision manufacturing, engineered solutions and related services.
+Mr. Crowell is a director of Micronics, Inc., MCSC, Leading Edge Aviation Services A&E Medical Corporation, and Motion Dynamics Corporation.
+All are private companies in the businesses of filtration products, precision manufacturing, engineered solutions, engineered surgical products, precision wire components and related services.
 Mr. Crowell earned an M.B.A. from UCLA's Anderson School and a B.A. from the University of California, Santa Cruz.
 Mr. Crowell brings broad business, financial and executive leadership experience to the Board, developed through his leadership roles at Vance Street Capital LLC, Aurora Capital Group LLC, Acadia Partners and Drexel Burnham Lambert.
 He has extensive experience with a number of precision manufacturing and aerospace companies.
 In addition, Mr. Crowell's experience in private investment enables him to bring a valuable investor's view to our Board and his relationships across the financial community strengthen the Company's access to capital markets.
 His board memberships provide deep understanding of trends in the precision manufacturing and aerospace sectors, both of which present ongoing challenges and opportunities for the Company.

 Dr. Amir Faghri has been a director at RBC Bearings Incorporated since July, 2004.
-Dr. Faghri has served as professor of Mechanical Engineering at the University of Connecticut since 1994.
+Dr. Faghri is currently Distinguished Professor of Engineering and Distinguished Dean Emeritus at the University of Connecticut.
 He was the Dean of the School of Engineering at the University of Connecticut from 1998-2006, and the Head of the Mechanical Engineering Department from 1994-1998.
-While holding such academic and administrative positions as distinguished and chair professor, department head, and Dean, Dr. Faghri authored seven books and edited volumes, more than 300 archival technical publications (including 200 journal papers), and 8 U.S. patents.
+While holding such academic and administrative positions as distinguished and chair professor, department head, and Dean, Dr. Faghri authored eight books and edited volumes, more than 310 archival technical publications (including 210 journal papers), and 9 U.S. patents.
 He has served as a consultant to several major research centers and corporations, including Los Alamos and Oak Ridge national laboratories, Exxon Mobil Corporation, and Intel Corporation.
 Dr. Faghri's technical productivity is further complemented by his service on the editorial boards of eight scientific journals.
 Dr. Faghri has received many honors and awards, including the American Institute of Aeronautics & Astronautics (AIAA) Thermophysics Award in 1988, the American Society of Mechanical Engineering (ASME) Heat Transfer Memorial Award in 1988, the ASME James Harry Potter Gold Medal in 2005, and the ASME/AIChE Max Jakob Memorial Award in 2010.
 Dr. Faghri received his M.S. and Ph.D. degrees from the University of California at Berkeley (1974,1976) and a B.S. with highest honors from Oregon State University (1973).
 As former Dean of the School of Engineering at the University of Connecticut from 1998-2006, with financial oversight responsibilities for all engineering departments and research centers, Dr. Faghri provides the Company with a wealth of valuable executive and engineering experience.
 His association with U.S. companies and global academia provides the Company with valuable state of the art engineering resources and workforce development.